intltechventures/EclipseNotes/README.md

 - Upgrading Eclipse:
   + https://help.eclipse.org/2019-06/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-2.htm&cp=0_3_1
-    * ```"If you have installed extra plug-ins in your Eclipse environment, you will need to add these new plug-ins to each new build or version of Eclipse you install."```
+    * ```"If you have installed extra plug-ins in your Eclipse environment, you will need to add these new plug-ins to each new build or version of Eclipse you install."``` i   * You should be able to click a button and install in-place, and there should be a centralized Eclipse Plugin Upgrade Data Hub - which would look-up and replace the URLs for the plugins.
+This isn't rocket science.